nuxt-community/sentry-module/README.md

   ...
   mounted() {
     // Only load Sentry after initial page has fully loaded
-    // (this should behave similar to window.onNuxtReady though) this.$nextTick(() => this.$sentryLoad())
+    // (this example should behave similar to using window.onNuxtReady though) this.$nextTick(() => this.$sentryLoad())
   }
   ```